For the Mediterranean country that just took the EU presidency, the migration crisis is still there and must be addressed internally and externally.

 The European Commission has sent a legal analysis of its plan to member states, which heavily criticised the proposal.
 The EU parliament has already rejected it.

-- Nato urges EU to uphold Russia sanctions
+- Moldova turns from EU to Russia

 Robert Fico's outburst comes amid mounting pressure from opposition parties and the media to take action over high-level corruption allegations.